 The intention of Total & Permanent Disability insurance cover is to provide a payment should you suffer an injury or illness that disables you to a point that permanently prevents you from working to retirement age.
-This cover is given to you automatically if you join the plan within 120 days of joining your employer (subject to meeting eligibility criteria).
+This cover is given to you automatically if you join the plan (subject to meeting eligibility criteria).
 You will need to be medically assessed to determine if you are disabled.
 Some extra terms and conditions apply.